dialectique/Olist_data_analysis/notebooks/README.md

 - Exploratory analysis
 - Predicting the average `review_score` per `product_id` using a `multivariate-OLS` from `statsmodels`
 - Analysis per `product category`

+### 5_products_analysis
+Analyse the reviews to understand what could be the causes of the bad review scores.